idea-statica/ideastatica-public/src/Examples/IOM/IOM.SteelFrameDesktop/readme.md

-#### The example of creating IDEA Connection project IOM locally is in the project [IOM.SteelFrameDesktop](https://github.com/idea-statica/iom-examples/tree/master/IOM_SteelFrame1/IOM.SteelFrameDesktop)
+#### The example of creating IDEA Connection project IOM locally is in the project

-The axample how to generate IOM for a steel frame and including geometry of connections is in IOM.GeneratorExample.
+The example how to generate IOM for a steel frame and including geometry of connections is in IOM.GeneratorExample.
 Running this example requires IDEA StatiCa v 20.0 (or higher) on an user's PC.
 Free trial version version can be obtained [here](https://www.ideastatica.com/free-trial).

-[IdeaStatiCa.Plugin](https://github.com/idea-statica/ideastatica-plugin) includes classes which allows communication and controlling IDEA StatiCa applications and its provides services to other applications.
-[IdeaStatiCa.Plugin](https://github.com/idea-statica/ideastatica-plugin) is also distributed as [nuget package](https://www.nuget.org/packages/IdeaStatiCa.Plugin/)
+[IdeaStatiCa.Plugin](../../../src/IdeaStatiCa.Plugin) includes classes which allows communication and controlling IDEA StatiCa applications and its provides services to other applications.
+[IdeaStatiCa.Plugin](../../../src/IdeaStatiCa.Plugin) is also distributed as [nuget package](https://www.nuget.org/packages/IdeaStatiCa.Plugin/)

 ```C#
 			// create IOM and results